 As this version of Resident Evil is almost a direct port of the PS4 version, a lot of the new mechanics and options which were present within that game are also present here as well.
 For example, the original 1996 and the 2002 GameCube remake versions both force you to use ‘tank controls’.
 This is aptly named as you move very slowly and awkwardly as you push forward to move forward with left and right making you spin on the spot.
 However, this new remake now lets you use the ‘alternative controls’ – this is basically the mode all newcomers to the game should use as it gives you more modernised controls where your character moves in the direction you push on the control stick, not the direction based on the way your character is facing.

-However, because the game is essentially a bunch of static backdrops which have set camera angles which alternate as you walk through them, the game wasn’t really created for non-tank controls.
+However, because the game is essentially a bunch of static backdrops which have set camera angles that alternate as you walk through them, the game wasn’t really created for non-tank controls.
 Basically, if you’re pushing up to walk through a corridor and the camera changes, it may now position the way you just came from as the exit to the top, thus having your character returning to the room they just came from.
 Tank controls wouldn’t trigger this mistake as pushing forwards would always move you forwards in relation to where our protagonist is facing.
 It’s not a big issue, but it can get annoying if it happens a lot (like it did for me).

 Another option, which I don’t recall seeing many years ago when I briefly played it on the GameCube, is the difficulty selection screen.
 It doesn’t simply say Easy, Medium and Hard, it gives you a few statements and asks you to pick which one best describes your play style.
 For example, do you want to breeze through the game and enjoy the story, or do you like a challenging experience.
 Personally, I played through the game on Easy and I have no regrets.
 I’m not a massive fan of survival horror games as they always stress me out, especially when health and save items are limited, so having more of them appear within the game helped keep me happy throughout.